luiscoco/AzureIoTHub_D2C/README.md

-# How to create a C# console .NET 8 application to send messages from D2C (from Device to Azure IoTHub)
+# How to create a  .NET 8 C# console application to send messages from D2C (from Device to Azure IoTHub)

+In this example we are going to create an application to simulate the Device.

+From our application(Device) we will send a message to the Azure IoTHub

+For additional info about Azure IoTHub Getting Start tutorials see the references:

 https://github.com/Azure/azure-iot-explorer